(March, June, September, December)

 Case studies and case series of very special cases and their treatments based on the Ayurvedic principles or cases with specialized treatments based on the classical literature only will be considered.
 Routine cases and routine treatments and their results, without any specific parameters, or case reports using the patented medicines are not considered for publication.

 Protocol studies are beyond the focus and scope of the journal and will not be considered for publication.

 Manuscripts: The article must be in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.
 The text must be single-spaced with 1-inch margins all around and pages numbered consecutively.
 The manuscript should contain the following sections.

-Language and Grammar: The article must be in English language and free from grammatical mistakes.
-Ayurvedic terms are to be made italics and the relevant English meaning of the Ayurvedic terms should be given in the bracket.
+Language and Grammar: The article must be in the English language and free from grammatical mistakes.
+Ayurvedic terms are to be made in italics and the relevant English meaning of the Ayurvedic terms should be given in the bracket.